knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    [CloudEvents](https://cloudevents.io/).
 It's useful to have a standard format for events and various SDKs to read/write them.
 Knative supports custom events and event replies.
-Any service can receive an event, do some processing, create a custom event with new data and reply back to `Broker` for other services to read the custom event.
-This is very useful in pipelines where each service does a little bit of work and passes on the message forward.
+Any service can receive an event, do some processing, create a custom event with new data, and reply back to the broker so that other services can read the custom event.
+This is useful in pipelines, where each service does a little bit of work and passes the message forward to the next service.

 This wraps up my post.
 As I already mentioned, if you want more detailed instructions, you can check out